Weybourne railway station: History

 In September 2025 this station and Sheringham station were two of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the Stockton and Darlington Railway.
-English Heritage recognises it for its architectural and historic interest, describing it as "one of the most substantially complete E&MR stations that displays an impressive architectural quality over and above the functional designs that were adopted for many rural stations nationally during the completion of the rail network", and noting in particular that it has "remarkably complete elevations" elevations and its "internal spaces survive remarkably well".
+English Heritage recognises it for its architectural and historic interest, describing it as "one of the most substantially complete E&MR stations that displays an impressive architectural quality over and above the functional designs that were adopted for many rural stations nationally during the completion of the rail network", and noting in particular that it has "remarkably complete elevations" and its "internal spaces survive remarkably well".

 Location and facilities

 The station is located on Station Road, over a mile south-south-east from the centre of Weybourne and is closer to Weybourne Heath.

 Weybourne’s former parcel’s office houses a small souvenir shop and buffet which is usually open from 9:30–16:30.
 A railway bookshop in the old stationmaster’s office sells new and second-hand books between 9:30-15:30 on most days.

 An accessible toilet and baby changing facilities are in the former lamp room at the Holt end of the building.